Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-Driven by the strong pump field, our system mainly oscillates in a steady state at the frequency $\omega_d$.
-In addition to this steady oscillation, small fluctuations are induced by the weak probe driving \cite{SM}.
-Expressing both the steady state and fluctuation in terms of the Walker mode and PIM, we linearize the response of the weak probe and obtain the transmission spectra of the VNA
+Driven by the pump, our system mainly oscillates at $\omega_d$.
+In addition, small fluctuations are induced by the weak probe \cite{SM}.
+Expressing both the steady state and fluctuations in terms of the Walker mode and PIM, we derive the coupling strength \cite{SM}

-It well reproduces the measurements \cite{SM}.
-The calculated linewidths and amplitudes of two hybridized modes agree with the experimental findings in Figs.~\ref{fig2}(c) and (d).
+where $A_d$ is the pump field amplitude, $\Delta=\omega_w-\omega_d$ is the detuning between two modes, and $g_0$ and $\varrho$ are two constants \cite{SM}.
+We further linearize the response of the probe and obtain the transmission spectrum

-We note that both $N_w$ and $N_p$ are much larger than unity, so we have $g\gg K$.
-The cross-Kerr effect is much weaker than the linear interaction, and hence does not induce obvious frequency shifts for the two hybrid modes.
-But this nonlinear nature can lead to frequency conversion, i.e., a portion of system energy is converted to sidebands and generates new magnons.
-This process is beyond the measurement capability of VNA, and will be addressed in the frequency comb measurement later.
+from which the calculated linewidths and amplitudes of the two hybridized modes agree with the experimental findings in Figs.~\ref{fig2}(c) and (d).

-\textit{Pump dependence}.---We now test our model by studying the dependence of the anti-crossing on the pump frequency.
-Figure~\ref{fig3}(a) shows the transmission spectra measured at different pump frequencies but a constant power $P_d=5$~dBm.
-Under a particular external magnetic field, the frequency of the Walker mode is fixed at $\omega_w/2\pi=3.4$ GHz.
-Then via varying the pump frequency $\omega_d$, we tune the PIM to cross the Walker mode and hence produce an anti-crossing [Fig.~\ref{fig3}(a)].
-This result not only demonstrates the broadband feature of the PIM, but also enriches the toolbox of controlling the coupling between the PIM and Walker mode.
+\textit{Pump dependence}.---We now study the dependence of the anticrossing on the pump frequency $\omega_d$.
+Figure~\ref{fig3}(a) shows the transmission spectra measured at different $\omega_d$ but a constant power $P_d=5$~dBm.
+With constant $H_{\rm ext}$, the Walker mode $\omega_w/2\pi$ is fixed at 3.4 GHz, but the PIM can be continuously tuned by varying $\omega_d$.
+Hence, we tune the PIM to cross the Walker mode and thereby produce an anticrossing [Fig.~\ref{fig3}(a)].
+The coupling strength at different $\omega_d$ are extracted \cite{SM} from Fig.~\ref{fig3}(a) and plotted as blue circles in Fig.~\ref{fig3}(b).
+It varies slowly near resonance, but drops quickly at large detuning.
+This variation is well reproduced by Eq.~(\ref{CS}), shown as the red line in Fig.~\ref{fig3}(b).